actions-ecosystem/action-size/README.md

 This action is inspired by [Kubernetes Prow's size plugin](https://prow.k8s.io/plugins).

-## Prerequisites
+## Note

+GitHub API implicitly creates a label when it will add the label to an issue or a pull request but the label doesn't exists.
+The label has the default color and no description.

-You need to create labels indicating a pull request size.
+If you don't prefer the default label, it's better to create labels indicating a pull request size.
-The description about the kinds of labels are below.

 ## Inputs